michael-ortiz/terraform-aws-s3-audio-pii-guardian/README.md

 # PII Supported Detection Types 🕵️

-Below are the types of information that AWS Transcribe can detct:
+Below are the types of information that AWS Transcribe can detect:

 * ADDRESS
 * BANK_ACCOUNT_NUMBER